-To apply, visit https://www.jobs.ox.ac.uk/, click on the relevant post title, then click on the Apply Now button on the 'Job Details' page and follow the on-screen instructions to register as a new user or log-in if you have applied previously.
+To apply, visit https://my.corehr.com/pls/uoxrecruit/erq jobspec details form.jobspec?p_id=158935 then click on the Apply Now button on the 'Job Details' page and follow the on-screen instructions to register as a new user or log-in if you have applied previously.
 Please refer to the "Terms of Use" in the left hand menu bar for information about privacy and data protection.
+Please provide details of three referees and indicate whether the University may contact them now.